tpogden/tpogden.github.com/_posts/bookshelf/2018-01-10-july-to-september-2017.md

    Attitude?
 And of course it's a bit of all of that.
 Except the barefoot running, Kenyans wear trainers.

-3. _Hidden City_ by Karl Whitney --- I got this book about Dublin before returning to the city in August, but it's more a book for locals seeking out obscure bits of their city.
+3. _Hidden City_ by Karl Whitney --- I got this book about Dublin from Daunt before visiting in August, but it's more a book for locals seeking out obscure bits of their city.
 Whitney explores underground rivers, ghost towns hit by the financial crash, sewage systems and bus networks.
 Luckily I can happily read about infrastructure all day, I don't know why.

 4. _The Green Road_ by Anne Enright --- Picked up from the great Irish fiction section of Chapters in Dublin.
 We have a family on the west coast of Ireland,